molily/testing-angular/testing-components-with-spectator.md

 Since this is the Component where all things come together, there is much to test.

 1. Initially, the `SearchFormComponent` and the `PhotoListComponent` are rendered, not the `FullPhotoComponent`.
 The photo list is empty.
-2. When the `SearchFormComponent` emits the `search` output, the `FlickrService` is called with the search term.
+2. When the `SearchFormComponent` emits the `search` Output, the `FlickrService` is called with the search term.
-3. The search term and the photo list are passed down to the `PhotoListComponent` via Input.
+3. The search term and the photo list are passed down to the `PhotoListComponent` via Inputs.
-4. When the `PhotoListComponent` emits the `focusPhoto` output, the `FullPhotoComponent` is rendered.
+4. When the `PhotoListComponent` emits the `focusPhoto` Output, the `FullPhotoComponent` is rendered.
 The selected photo is passed down via Input.

 <aside class="margin-note">Without Spectator</aside>